epfml/disco/docs/CONTRIBUTING.md

 `discojs-core` contains the core, platform-agnostic code of Disco.js, used by both `discojs-web` and `discojs-node`.
 As such, contributions to `discojs-core` must only contain code independent of either Node or the browser.
 As the names subtly suggest, `discojs-node` and `discojs-web` implement features specific to Node.js and browsers respectively, mostly related to memory and data handling as browser don't allow access to the file system.

-Note that, if you end up making calls to the Tensorflow.js API, you must import it from the root index.
-This is to ensure the right version of TF.js is loaded (depending on the compilation `dist/`), and only once.
-The only exception occurs in unit tests, which should import TF.js from the (local) `@epfml/discojs-node`, since those run on Node.js.

 Currently, the `discojs-node` project is available as the `@epfml/discojs-node` NPM package, which can be installed with `npm i @epfml/discojs-node` while the `discojs-web` project is available as the `@epfml/discojs` (and **not** as `@epfml/discojs-web`) NPM package, which can be installed with `npm i @epfml/discojs`.